wolfSSL/wolfTPM/README.md

 ## Todo
-* Improve documentation overall including possible return codes.
+* Improve overall documentation.
-* Add support for using the TPM with wolfSSL.
+* Add support for using the TPM with wolfSSL for TLS.
 * Add support for encrypting / decrypting parameters.
 (90% complete)
 * Add spi_tis_dev support for Raspberry Pi.
 This will allow use with Rasbian kernel patches with Infineon.
 * Benchmark TPM